-Starting an apartment renovation in New York City can be a complicated process but if you take it one step at a time, put together a good team, and have a solid game plan you will be just fine.
-Renovating your apartment means you need to hire an architect and general contractor, always work with qualified professionals that you feel you can trust.
+Starting an apartment renovation in New York City can be a complicated process.
+However, if you take it one step at a time, put together a good team, and have a solid game plan, you will be just fine.
+Renovating your apartment means you need to hire an architect and general contractor.
+Always work with qualified professionals that you feel you can trust!
 Putting together the team that will bring your project to fruition is the most important step you can take as a homeowner.
 Aside from hiring the team you need to establish your project goals and budget.
-Be prepared there is a lot to do but in the end it should be all worth it.
-Below we will review the general process for getting to the point that you are ready to begin construction on your apartment renovation.
+Be prepared: there is a lot to do, but in the end it should all be worth it.
+Below we will review the general process for getting to the point of being able to begin construction on your apartment renovation.

 Hire An Architect

-Your building will have their own set of rules and specific requirements for the renovation.
-They will have a contract for you to sign known as an Alteration Agreement.
-I have another post explaining Alteration Agreements if you want to read more about the process.
+Your building will have its own set of rules and specific requirements for the renovation.
+They will have a contract for you to sign, which is known as an Alteration Agreement.
+I have another post explaining Alteration Agreements if you want to read more about that particular part of the process.
 The alteration agreement should outline the general building regulations.
-Some buildings have a very detailed alteration agreement that is many pages and others are a bit more basic.
+Some buildings have more detailed alteration agreements that may be many pages long, while others are a bit more basic.
 Either way the building will have rules and you are responsible for your team complying with those rules.

 Building Management Review

-When the architectural design, drawings, and specifications are complete the architect provides these to the building management company for their review.
-The building management company must approve the proposed work before you can file with the Department of Buildings for permits.
+When the architectural design, drawings, and specifications are complete, the architect provides these to the building management company for their review.
+The building management company must approve the proposed work before you can file for permits with the Department of Buildings.
 This review process will vary based on your building, management, and reviewing architect.
-In most cases the building management will have another architect review and provide a report this can be quite a process with a lot of back and forth.
-The reviewing architect will typically issue questions / comments, and requests for more information.
-The architect will provide a response and may need to make drawing revisions at this time usually to add specific information or house rules on the drawings.
+In most cases, the building management will have another architect review and provide a report this can be quite a process with a lot of back and forth.
+The reviewing architect will typically issue questions or comments and requests for more information.
+The architect will provide a response and may need to make drawing revisions at this time, usually to add specific information or house rules on the drawings.

-The building management review of your apartment renovation can go quickly with little hassle or can be a bit of a mess depending on your building.
-Try to have patience and remember that the building management works for you but they have to look out for the building and board’s interest first.
+The building management review of your apartment renovation can go quickly with little hassle or can be a bigger ordeal depending on your building.
+Try to have patience and remember that, while the building management works for you, they have to look out for the building and board’s interest first.

 Condo or Co-Op Board Approval

-Once the management review is complete the board can approve your renovation.
+Once the management review is complete, the board can approve your renovation.
 If you are making any special requests or proposing something out of the ordinary this may require the board as well.
-Someone from the board or from the building management company will be cosigning the DOB paperwork with you and therefore you cannot file until this process is complete.
+Someone from the board or the building management company will be cosigning the DOB paperwork with you and, therefore, you cannot file until this process is complete.

 File With DOB